-At the end of either 20 or 25 years, depending on when you first received your loans, you can have any outstanding balance forgiven.
+At the end of either 20 or 25 years, depending on when you first received your loans, any outstanding balance is forgiven.
 If you were considered a new borrower on or after July 1, 2014, you can receive forgiveness after 20 years.
 Otherwise, your forgiveness comes after 25 years.

 How the Income-Based Plan Works